-Our entire team looks forward to working together this year to advance our market leadership and LiquidityOne transformation plan, while maintaining the highest standards of integrity, service, and quality to our clients and buying customers.
-We thank our clients and shareholders for their trust and support in 2014 and in the years ahead.
+Our entire team looks forward to working together this year to advance our market leadership and strategic plan while maintaining the highest standards of integrity, service, and quality for our clients and buying customers.
+We thank our clients and shareholders for their trust and support in 2015 and in the years ahead.